RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 2. Create new role -> go to left panel Access management group -> click on Roles -> Click on button 'Create role' --> choose usecase EC2, and click on button\
  located at the bottom 'Next: Permissions'
   And in the new screen , choose and attach the following policies at least for DEV Pipeline(AWS predefined policies)
    1. AutoScalingFullAccess
-   2. AmazonEC2ReadOnlyAccess
+   2. AmazonEC2ReadOnlyAccess,
-      If needed a more constrained policy instead of the first policy, can create a new policy for the actual operations that are performed during the pipeline, as below:
+      If needed a more constrainted policy instead of the first policy, can create a new policy for the actual operations that are performed during the pipeline, as below:
 ```json
 {